 This type of platform bed comes upholstered and is essentially a half-skirt – giving you the best of both worlds.
-A compromise between a clean raised platform, and a bit of cover.
+So, it’s a compromise between a clean raised platform and a bit of cover.

-A bedframe has caster wheels.
+A bedframe, for instance, has caster wheels.
 A platform bed has legs.

-If you have hard floors, you probably use rubber bed stoppers for the wheels so your bed doesn’t move around if you have a wild night.
+If you have hard floors, you probably use rubber caster cups for the wheels so your bed doesn’t move around if you have a wild night.

-Some people even use bed stoppers on a carpeted floor.
+Some people even use caster cups on a carpeted floor.